anishLearnsToCode/mitacs-project-details/README.md

 To create a user-facing Interface that can be used to view pre-existing Intents, edit them and also create new intents (agents/bots).

+### Objective - 4

+To create different virtual agents that can run against each other and then record telemetry based on their interactions.